cbalderama/QA-Tester-Portfolio/README.md

 ## Skills
 #### Manual Testing
-• Able to perform functional, performance, accessibility, and compatibility testing
+• Able to perform manual testing to identify bugs, validate functionality, and ensure software met quality standards and user requirements.

-• First hand experience in mobile app development cycle as well as testing cycles
+• First hand experience in Software development cycle as well as testing cycles
+#### Automation Testing
+• Able to perform automation testing by creating and running test scripts using tools, ensuring faster, consistent, and reliable validation of software functionality.

+• Create optimized project structures and framework for efficiency.

 #### Test Documentation
 • Experienced in creating test cases, test plans, and test data.

+• Write organized and timely test reports.

 • Skilled in identifying, documenting, and reporting software defects.

 #### Test Analysis